josantonius/php-database/README.md

 ### Requirements

-This library is supported by PHP versions 7.0 or higher and is compatible with HHVM versions 3.0 or higher.
+This library is supported by PHP versions 5.6 or higher and is compatible with HHVM versions 3.0 or higher.

-To use this library in HHVM (HipHop Virtual Machine) you will have to activate the scalar types.
-Add the following line "hhvm.php7.scalar_types = true" in your "/etc/hhvm/php.ini".

 ### Quick Start and Examples